brownn11/metslab/README.md

-# reactor_controls
+# Mets Lab 2023:
-Collection of modules used to control our tube-in-tube flow reactor, and to read and interpret output data.
+Collection of modules used in the Mets Lab at UChicago to control our tube-in-tube flow reactor, and to read and interpret output data.

 # Installation: